 Rapid growth during the first month of life is the historical hallmark of hemangiomas, when rapidly dividing endothelial cells are responsible for the enlargement of these lesions.
 The hemangiomas become elevated and may take on numerous morphologies (dome-shaped, lobulated, plaque-like, and/or tumoral).
 The proliferation phase occurs during the first year, with most growth taking place during the first 6 months of life.
 Proliferation then slows and the hemangioma begins to involute.

 The involutional phase may be rapid or prolonged.
-No specific feature has been identified in explaining the rate or completeness of involution. ...
+No specific feature has been identified in explaining the rate or ...